-Caterpillars, both green and black, are prolific at the moment.
-Squash them or feed to magpies or spray plant with Dipel or Success.
-Derris Dust or Diotomaceous Earth (available from www.gardeners.direct.com.au) also work well.
-Or plant land cress for the green ones.
+- Caterpillars, both green and black, are prolific at the moment.
+Squash them or feed to magpies or spray plant with Dipel, Success or Nature's Way.
+Derris Dust or Diotomaceous Earth (horticultural grade not the pool stuff!) also work well.

-Feed all plants & lawn with slow release fertiliser like Home Gardener (Grow Safe) or Emerald Lawn (Eco Growth).
-Alternatively, use screened compost or worm casts dug into soil.
+- Feed all plants & lawn with slow release fertiliser like GrowSafe Home Gardener or Eco Prime or screened compost or worm casts dug into soil.

-Apply iron chelate to citrus, camellias, hydrangeas (for blue ones), blueberries, azaleas, gardenias, port-wine magnolias, proteas, leucospermums/ leucodendrons & eastern states grevilleas if looking iron deficient.
+- Apply iron chelate to citrus, camellias, hydrangeas (blue ones), blueberries, azaleas, gardenias, port-wine magnolias, proteas, leucospermums/ leucodendrons & eastern states grevilleas if looking iron deficient.

-Spray new citrus leaves (those about 4-5cm) every 10 -14 days with Eco Oil to prevent leaf miner laying eggs & disfiguring your trees.
+- Spray new citrus leaves (those about 4-5cm) every 10 -14 days with Eco Oil to prevent leaf miner laying eggs & disfiguring your trees.
 Don’t spray more than 8 x per season.
-Also investigate the use of CLM (Citrus Leaf Miner) traps.
+CLM Traps are also good.

-Liquid feed dying winter bulb leaves (and potatoes) every 2 wks till brown.
-Dig up or leave in situ (freesias, jonquils, snowflakes, and bluebells).
+- Liquid feed dying winter bulb leaves every 2 wks till brown.
+Dig up or leave in situ (freesias, jonquils, snowflakes, bluebells).

-Use Eco Hydrate liquid wetting agent – water well, then top up mulch.
-This should be done twice a year - once in October and again in December/Jan.
-Treat plants in non-wetting soil to some sand remedy & compost mixed around roots.
+- Use Grosorb wetting agent – fork it in, water well, then top up mulch.
+Treat plants in non wetting soil to some Cassie's Clay or Soil Solver & compost mixed around roots.

-Watch for aphids, thrips & spider mite (likes dry conditions).
-If you must spray, try Natrasoap or EcoNeem.
+- Watch for aphids, thrips & spider mite (likes dry conditions).
+If you must spray, try Nature's Way or EcoNeem.
 Avoid spraying near bees, wait till they’ve gone to bed, at dusk.